Credible takeaways

 “There are advantages to federal student loans,” says Clifford Cornell, a certified financial planner (CFP) and associate financial adviser at Bone Fide Wealth.
 “For undergraduate loans specifically, they can be subsidized, meaning no interest will accrue during your education and even six months after graduation.
 Any private loan will not qualify for any sort of loan forgiveness either.”

 The lower your rate and the better your loan terms, the easier it'll be to pay off student loans.
-That's why it's important to understand the difference between credit union loans and those from other private lenders.
+That's why it's important to understand the difference between credit union loans and those from federal and private lenders.

 Student loans from credit unions and lenders like banks are all private loans.
 These loans are issued by private organizations, rather than the government.
 As a result, borrowers won't receive the benefits federal student loans offer, including access to loan forgiveness options and income-driven repayment plans, as well as the ability to change repayment plans as needed.